Distributed-Validators-Synctems/Validator-School/README.md

 ### Humanitarian side of validation
 1. Introduction to validation (lecture) | [Slides for Lesson #1](https://docs.google.com/presentation/d/1mpw9372T5mGx5Hm8iykhX2AZGaALwpxwYQjQ_A6WTgM/edit?usp=sharing)
-2. Permissionless Structures, Consensus in the blockchain and Consensus between people (lecture)
+2. Permissionless Structures, Consensus in the blockchain and Consensus between people (lecture) | [Slides for Lesson #2](https://docs.google.com/presentation/d/1YUild8LdIk5emPhsk58bJir8l9jIE_YIoL3nc3htxQ4/edit?usp=sharing)
 3. How not to get lost among the rest: validator packaging (seminar-lecture)
 4. How to choose the Network to validate? (seminar-lecture)
 5. Different ways of contributing to the Network (seminar-lecture)